Recertification (continuing professional development requirements)

 All practising pharmacists must be enrolled in a recertification programme, complete 20 points per year and 70 points per three year learning cycle.
 At least 10 points per three years must come from completing two significant learning goals (group 3).
 Each step of the learning cycle (reflection, planning, action and outcome) must be discussed with a learning peer.
 The annual and three yearly requirements follow the Annual Practising Certificate (APC) year i.e. 1 April to 31 March.

-From 2017, the Council will not automatically issue an unconditional practising certificate to pharmacists who have practised fewer than 450 hours in the preceding three years of practice - see more here
+The Council will not automatically issue an unconditional practising certificate to pharmacists who have practised fewer than 450 hours in the preceding three years of practice - see more

 Recently registered or recently returned to the register?